FREQUENTLY ASKED QUESTIONS:

-A: In order to technically consider something vintage, it must have a production date of at least twenty years ago and not have been mass produced.
-All pieces have been purchased at estate sales, flea markets or yard sales, making it hard to verify the exact age and therefore, more easily classifiable as antique, thrifted or used.
-After careful research, we've estimated the decade each piece was produced in and have noted it in the descriptions.
+A: In order to technically consider something vintage, it must have a production date that’s at least twenty years old, and it cannot have been mass produced.
+All pieces at Sweet & Spark have been purchased at estate sales, flea markets or yard sales, making it hard to verify the exact age and therefore, more specifically classifiable as antique, thrifted or used.
+After careful research, we've estimated the decade in which each piece was produced, and have noted it in the descriptions.
 When selecting our collections, we focus on pieces produced between the 1940s and 1990s.
 Keep in mind that our collection is always changing and when it comes to our accessories there's only one of each piece available for purchase!

-Q: How do I know what condition the piece I'm interested in is?
+Q: How can I know about the condition of the piece I’m interest in?

 A: There’s nothing more unique that a one-of-a-kind gift!
-Once you proceed to checkout, leave us a note in the special instructions section and we promise to make it extra special.
-Regardless, each order will come packaged in a velvet jewelry bag wrapped in tissue paper.
+Once you proceed to checkout, leave us a note in the Additional Notes section, and we promise to make it extra special.
+Regardless, each order will come packaged in a velour jewelry bag wrapped in tissue paper.
 Can’t find the right gift?
 We have gift cards!

-Q: How do I care for my new Spark?
+Q: How do I care for my vintage jewelry?

-A: Please embrace and celebrate the unique, worn in character of each piece.
-To preserve your new, "old" piece, store it in the velvet jewelry bag that came with your purchase.
+A: Please embrace and celebrate the unique character of each piece.
+To preserve your vintage jewelry for many decades to come, store it in the velour jewelry bag that came with your purchase.
 Keep it in a cool, dry location and when necessary, wipe down with a soft rag to remove any dust.
 Traditional jewelry cleaner can be used occasionally to enhance shine.
 Stay away from using anything with ammonia and do not immerse jewelry with stones into any type of liquid.

 Q: Do clip-on earrings hurt?

-A: Due to the predominant statement style of vintage clip-on earrings often make a huge statement -- these pieces often feature some of the most unique, intricate designs!
+A: It’s no secret that clip-on earrings often make a huge statement -- these pieces often feature some of the most unique, intricate designs!
 Because of this, clip backs help secure large earrings from drooping.
 Foam pads are included with any earring purchase.
-Screw back clip-ons and any Monet clip-ons (they designed their own exclusive backs) are usually more comfortable than fold over clip-ons.
+Screw back clip-ons and any Monet clip-ons (they designed their own exclusive backs!) are usually more comfortable than fold over clip-ons.

 Q: Can I convert clip-on earrings to posts?

 A: While it is possible to convert your favorite clip-on earrings to posts, we do not provide this service.
 A jeweler will be able to advise whether it's possible for a particular pair or not.
 In order to do this, the metal has to be heated and it can damage stones or other details.
 Keep in mind you have 30 days to make a return if you choose to explore this option.

 Q: Is vintage jewelry nickel free?

-A: All of the pieces on our site are one-of-a-kind, authentic vintage from a range of decades and designers so we can't be certain what the exact materials are.
-Generally, people with jewelry sensitivities can wear vintage because they way they used to manufacture it much different than they are for today’s costume jewelry.
-Manufacturers used to triple plate the finishes so the base metal (where the nickel typically is) is that much farther away from the skin.
+A: All of the pieces on our site are one-of-a-kind, authentic vintage from a range of decades and designers.
+With that in mind, we unfortunately can't be certain of the exact materials used in every piece.
+Generally, people with jewelry sensitivities can wear vintage because manufacturing standards were much different than they are for today’s costume jewelry.
+Manufacturers used to triple plate the finishes, so the base metal (where one typically finds nickel) is that much farther away from the skin.